Emily Maitlis: The News Agents

+Other work

+In May 2023, Maitlis was featured in a two-part Channel 4 documentary called Andrew: The Problem Prince, which explores the events leading up to Prince Andrew's infamous Newsnight interview of 2019.

+In November 2023, Maitlis was named as an executive producer on A Very Royal Scandal with Maitlis being played by Ruth Wilson and Michael Sheen as Prince Andrew.

+Maitlis hosted overnight coverage of both the 2024 United Kingdom general election and the 2024 United States elections for Channel 4 alongside Krishnan Guru-Murthy.

 Personal life

-Maitlis is married to investment manager Mark Gwynne, who is Catholic, whom she met while working in Hong Kong.
-She proposed to her husband while on holiday in Mauritius in 2000.
-They live in London and have two sons, Milo and Max.
+In 2000, Maitlis married investment manager Mark Gwynne, who is Catholic and from Waters Upton, Shropshire.
+They met while working in Hong Kong.
+She proposed to her husband while on holiday in Mauritius.
+They live in Kensington, London, and have two sons.

 Maitlis is a keen runner and a WellChild Celebrity Ambassador.
-She speaks fluent French, Spanish and Italian, and some Mandarin.
+She speaks fluent French, Spanish and Italian.

 Maitlis presented the 2012 World Jewish Relief's annual dinner at Guildhall, London.
-Her family is Jewish, although she has said that they are "not very practising".
+While her parents were Jewish, she has said that she is "not very practising".

-Criminal stalker
+Being stalked

-During 2002, it was reported that Maitlis had been stalked for over a decade by Edward Vines, a former platonic friend from her time at university, who would appear at her place of work.
-He admitted to harassing Maitlis, and was sentenced to four months' imprisonment, but released because of the time he had spent in detention on remand.
+In 2002, it was reported that Maitlis had been stalked for more than a decade by Edward Vines, a former friend from her time at university, who would frequently appear at her place of work.
+He admitted to harassing Maitlis and was sentenced to four months' imprisonment but was released because of the time he had spent in detention on remand.
 A restraining order was imposed.
 In September 2016, Vines was sentenced to three years' imprisonment for breach of the restraining order in respect of Maitlis.
-In January 2018, Vines was jailed for 3 years and 9 months for breaching a restraining order forbidding him from contacting Maitlis.
+In January 2018, Vines was jailed for three years and nine months for breaching a restraining order forbidding him from contacting Maitlis.
 He admitted two charges of breaching the restraining order by sending two letters to Maitlis, as well as emails and letters to her mother in 2015.
 In September 2019, while a prisoner at HM Prison Ranby in Nottinghamshire, he pleaded not guilty to breaching an order restraining him from contacting Maitlis by writing a letter with the intention of having it sent to her.
 That led to his being sentenced, in February 2020, to a further three years' imprisonment.
-In July 2022, Vines was convicted of attempting to break a restraining order by writing letters to Maitlis and her mother while in prison, for which he was subsequently received an 8-year prison sentence.
+In July 2022, Vines was convicted of attempting to break a restraining order by writing letters to Maitlis and her mother while in prison, for which he subsequently received an eight-year prison sentence.

 In a BBC Radio 5 Live interview, Maitlis likened the long-term harassment to having a chronic illness.

 Awards

-In 2012 Maitlis received an honorary doctorate from Sheffield Hallam University.
+In 2012, Maitlis received an honorary doctorate from Sheffield Hallam University.
 She won Broadcast Journalist of the Year at the 2017 London Press Club Awards and the Network Presenter of the Year award at the RTS Television Journalism Awards in 2019 and 2020.
 She received the German Hanns Joachim Friedrichs Award in 2020.